Discord: User profiles

 Users register for Discord with an email address and must create a username.
-Until mid-2023, to allow multiple users to use the same username, each user was assigned a four-digit number called a "discriminator" (colloquially a "Discord tag"), prefixed with "#", which was added to the end of their username.
-Users who subscribed to Discord Nitro had the ability to change this tag to any four-digit number.
-This system was ultimately changed to a handle-based system in May 2023, removing the discriminator from usernames.
+Until mid-2023, to allow multiple users to use the same username, each user was assigned a four-digit number called a "discriminator" (colloquially a "Discord tag"), prefixed with "#" and added to the end of their username.
+Users who subscribed to Discord Nitro could change this tag to any four-digit number.
+This system was changed to a handle-based system in May 2023, removing the discriminator from usernames.
 This new system mandated a change of username.
 Users selected their new usernames in priority based on how early they registered for Discord, Nitro status, and ownership of partner and verified servers.
-Users criticized the possible impersonation risk that may arise if their previous username was claimed by another user.
+Users criticized the impersonation risk if another user claimed their previous username.

-In June 2021, Discord added a feature that allows the user to add an about me section to their profile, as well as a custom colored banner at the top of their profile.
-Subscribers to Discord Nitro have the added ability to upload static or animated images as their banners instead of solid colors.
+In June 2021, Discord added a feature that allows users to add an about me section to their profiles and a custom colored banner at the top of their profile.
+Subscribers to Discord Nitro can upload static or animated images as their banners instead of solid colors.

 Video calls and streaming

 Video calling and screen sharing were added in October 2017, allowing users to create private video calls with up to 10 users, later increased to 50 due to the increased popularity of video calling during the COVID-19 pandemic.

 In August 2019, this was expanded with live streaming channels in servers.
 A user can share their entire screen, or a specific application, and others in that channel can choose to watch the stream.
-While these features somewhat mimic the livestreaming capabilities of platforms like Twitch, the company does not plan to compete with these services, as these features were made for small groups.
+While these features somewhat mimic the livestreaming capabilities of platforms like Twitch, Discord does not plan to compete with these services, as these features were made for small groups.

+Voice and video calls are end-to-end encrypted by default since May 2025.
+Text messages remain unencrypted.